abusesa/abusehelper/docs/Harmonization.md

 # Core Attributes

-For an abuse or vulnerable service event to be actionable and able to reach the right end recipient, various key attributes need to be present.
+For an abuse or vulnerable service event to be actionable and able to reach the right end point recipient, various keys need to be present in it.

 ## Feed Attributes